Ken1Nil/Azure-DDNS-Function/Readme.md

 View the code in /Source/DDNSFunctionScript/run.ps1

-Handles multiple DNS zones (if you have it) in one ResourceGroup
+Handles multiple DNS zones (if you have it) in one ResourceGroup.
+Updates or Creates A Record with TTL 60.

 ## Authentication
 APIKey and/or username+password